Assignments are due by 11:59 pm on the date listed on the syllabus. Unless otherwise noted, all assignments should be submitted through Canvas.

-Each student is required to complete four skills modules developed by the History Department to improve student preparation in introductory history courses.
-The modules, which are available via a link from the course schedule, consist of a video tutorial.
-The course schedule includes a listing of when each module is due, for which there will be a quiz in class.
+Each student is required to complete five skills modules developed by the History Department to improve student preparation in introductory history courses.
+The modules consist of a video tutorial and brief quiz.
+Each quiz is worth a maximum of 10 points.

-For Unit 3, you will have a choice.
-You may answer a traditional essay question that invites you to build on the themes in Never Caught to explore the American Revolution.
-As an alternative, you may also produce a creative project that engages with the themes in the book as well as the evidence and content from Unit 3.
+During Unit 2 we will be reading Never Caught by Erica Armstrong Dunbar.
+As part of our work, you will have a choice either to respond a traditional essay question or to produce a creative project that engages with the themes in the book as well as the evidence and content from Units 1 and 2.

 Foundations Seminar (Section 01F only – 100 points)

-You may select an episode of a podcast that focuses on the period in U.S. history covered in the course (i.e., North America before 1877).
-Listen to the episode and then write a 200-word essay that includes a brief summary of the episode and your response.
+During the semester you may earn extra credit in two ways.
+First, you may select an episode of a podcast that focuses on the period in U.S. history covered in the course (i.e., North America before 1877).
+Listen to the episode and then write a 200-word response that includes a brief summary of the episode and your reaction.
 You may choose from among the following podcasts:

 You are also welcome to suggest another podcast episode.
-Check with the instructor before you submit any writing.
+Check with me before you submit any writing.